 iDROP a/s was founded late 2016 aiming at commercialising and bring to market a system for cost-efficient ocean bottom data acquisition.
 An automatic Oceanid™-system also comprises a proprietary launch- and recovery system, incl. a unique inductive charging and data transfer, for retrieved subsea sensors, facilitating a short turnaround on deck, significantly reducing cost of current installation compared to competitors.

 The Oceanid™ is directly contributing to solving the worldwide industrial and societal challenge of unlocking new resources in deep water by provide an effective means for large area exploring of the ocean floor.
-The proprietary Oceanid™-system consist of a scalable
+The proprietary Oceanid™-system consists of a scalable

 swarm of disruptive and fully autonomous underwater vehicles [AUVs], with an Ocean Bottom Node – OBN fully integrated with a novel wireless power and data transmission

 system.
-An inventive node-to-node underwater communication and -navigation, will further enhance the inertia measurements and big data analysis, allowing extreme landing accuracy and 4D repeatability.
+An inventive node-to-node underwater communication and navigation, will further enhance the inertia measurements and big data analysis, allowing extreme landing accuracy and 4D repeatability.